Bulgarian Air Force

 The Bulgarian Air Force (Военновъздушни сили) is one of the three branches of the Military of Bulgaria, the other two being the Bulgarian Navy and Bulgarian land forces.
 Its mission is to guard and protect the sovereignty of Bulgarian airspace, and jointly with the other branches, to protect territorial integrity.
 The Bulgarian Air Force is one of the oldest air forces in Europe and the world.
 In recent times it has been actively taking part in numerous NATO missions and exercises in Europe.

-The current commanding officer of the Bulgarian Air Force is Major General Dimitar Hristov Petrov.
+The current commanding officer of the Bulgarian Air Force is Major General Nikolai Rusev.

 History

 Early years

 The Bulgarian Air Force dates back to the end of the 19th century.
 At the 1892 Plovdiv International Fair, two lieutenants of the Bulgarian Army flew in the 'La France' balloon owned by the Frenchman Eugène Godard.
 Later, inspired by the flight, they succeeded in convincing the Bulgarian General Staff that the Army should build a balloon force.
 Despite numerous refusals from military schools around Europe who would not teach Bulgarian officers to use airships, eventually the Imperial Aviation School in St. Petersburg enrolled Lieutenant Vasil Zlatarov as a student.
-On 20 April 1906 "Vazduhoplavatelno Otdelenie" (roughly translated as Aviation Squad) was created to operate observation balloons for the Army, initially as a part of Railway Battalion.
+On 20 April 1906 "Vazduhoplavatelno Otdelenie" (roughly translated as Aviation Squad, literally Airsailing Section) was created to operate observation balloons for the Army, initially as a part of Railway Battalion.
 After graduation Lt.
 Zlatarov was appointed its first commander.
 After operating small balloons, in 1911 a bigger Godard balloon was bought, and in 1912 the first indigenous balloon, Sofia-1, was constructed in Bulgaria using materials bought from Russia.

 In 1910, a Russian aircraft engineer, Boris Maslennikov, was invited to Bulgaria, where he presented his airplane, a modification of the French Farman III.
 Following his demonstration, assisted by Vasil Zlatarov over the hippodrome in Sofia, the Bulgarian Government decided to acquire airplanes for The Aviation Corps.
 In early 1912 thirteen army officers were sent abroad for training as pilots and orders were placed for five French, British and German airplanes.
 The officers sent to France completed their training first and returned to Bulgaria in July 1912.
 The same year Bulgaria received its first airplane – a Bleriot XXI, which Simeon Petrov flew on 13 August 1912 to become the first Bulgarian to pilot an airplane over Bulgaria.